Certainty in an Uncertain World

 Desperate People Do Desperate Things

 The general unrest in our society, this inner sense that something is not right and little seems certain, this fear about the future, has created a sense of hopelessness.
 This hopelessness has led millions to experience major depression, which affects 20 percent of the world’s population at some point in their lives.
-The World Health Organization predicts that by 2020, depression will rival heart disease as the health disorder with the highest disease burden in the world.
+The World Health Organization predicts that depression will rival heart disease as the health disorder with the highest disease burden in the world.
 One person dies by suicide approximately every 40 seconds somewhere in the world, and global suicide rates have increased 60% in the past 45 years.

 Antidepressants produce around $6 billion in worldwide sales annually.
 In the United States alone, medical professionals fill over 270 million prescriptions for these medications each year.
 In desperation, many people turn to alcohol, and according to the World Health Organization, about 140 million people throughout the world suffer from alcohol-related disorders.